 - Fail to share profits

-Internal Investigations may be the result of a whistleblower, sometimes motivated by a desire to protect him-or-herself from prosecution by being a cooperating witness, and sometimes enticed by the notion of a whistleblower lawsuit in which the whistleblower stands to win a percentage of the recovered funds.
+Internal investigations may be the result of a whistleblower, sometimes motivated by a desire to protect themselves from prosecution by being a cooperating witness, and sometimes enticed by the notion of a whistleblower lawsuit in which the whistleblower stands to win a percentage of the recovered funds.

-Involved in a Complex Business Litigation Issue?
-Contact Our Georgia Business Litigation Attorney
+Involved in a Complex Business Issue?
+Our Georgia Business Litigation Attorneys Can Help

-It is never easy to be involved in a business dispute, but being embroiled in complex business litigation can be especially challenging because the case involves the stability of your business as well as your personal finances and reputation.
-This is why it’s essential to have a legal advocate who is familiar with aggressive methods to hold wrongdoers accountable, as well as defense strategies to mitigate those attacks.
+That’s why it’s essential to have a legal advocate who is familiar with aggressive methods to hold wrongdoers accountable as well as defense strategies to mitigate those attacks.

-We offer flexible fee structures because we want to align our success with your success.
-We are comfortable sharing in the risks and the rewards because we are confident in our ability to deliver.
-Contact us today for a consultation regarding your case.
+Griffin Durham Tanner & Clarkson offers flexible fee structures because we want to align our success with your success.
+We’re comfortable sharing in the risks and the rewards because we are confident in our ability to deliver.